dsv-rp/DDS/.github/PULL_REQUEST_TEMPLATE/bug_fixes.md

 <!-- Describe what automated tests you added or updated to verify the bug fix. -->

-### Regression Tests

-- Tests covering the [describe specific functionality or edge cases] have been updated/added.
-- Verified that the bug does not reoccur under [specific scenarios].

-### Manual Testing

-- Verified the fix manually by [describe the manual testing process].
-- Ensured that the issue no longer occurs in the following states: [Normal; Hover; Pressed; Disabled], if applicable.

 ## Checklist

 - [ ] I have added a changeset file that describes the changes.